gofed/gofed/docs/UPDATE_ANALYSIS.md

 The second episode of the series will show you how to:
 - update golang project packaged in Fedora
-- analyse source codes and get list of provided and imported packages
+- analyse source codes and get a list of provided and imported packages
-- get a list of unit-test files
+- get a list of unit-test directories

 ### Update of spec files

 In the previous episode I showed you how to generated spec file for a given golang project.
-Here, I will show you how to update packaged project with new tarball, how to update a list of provided and imported packages and how to update a list of unit-test files.
+Here, I will show you how to update packaged project with new tarball, how to update a list of provided and imported packages and how to update a list of unit-test directories.
 Among others, 'gofed lint' command will be introduced.

 Every fedora package has a root directory.
 It is the one you cd in once you